ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

 Context
 -------

--   Video Indexer allow you to upload your own video and audio files
+-   Video Indexer allows you to upload your own video and audio files

 -   Once a file is uploaded and indexed, it is added to your catalog and you can search it and review insights on it, like you did in the